pmcke/RMS-Utils/README.md

 - After running "wmpl\Formats\ECSV.py" or "wmpl\Trajectory\CorrelateRMS.py" a file is generated with a name ending in report.txt.
 Use the full path of this file as an arguement and it will generate a KML in the same folder as report.txt with a track of the meteor in 3D.
 - You need to install the simplekml library before using this "pip install simplekml
-- I need to find a better way to get the details from report.txt as the format of this file has changed a couple of times since I wrote it.
-Use the version tagged ECSV when using ECSV.py and the one tagged CorrelateRMS when using CorrelateRMS.py
+- This version will read the coordinates correctly, despite minor differences in the format of the report file.

 # extr_bz2.py